 If you’re getting ready to buy a home, make sure you’re prepared for possible roadblocks from your property appraisal or condo association.
 Here’s what you should look out for.

-Sometimes the property is appraised for less than you have agreed to pay for it.
+Sometimes the property is appraised for less than you agreed to pay for it.
 This can create problems, especially if your down payment is small and the appraised value falls below the amount you want to borrow.

-Say you intend to borrow $97,000 to buy a $100,000 house.
-But the appraiser says the house is worth $95,000.
-The lender isn’t going to give you a $97,000 loan for a house that’s worth $95,000.
+Say you intend to borrow $200,000 to buy a $220,000 house.
+But the appraiser says the house is worth $185,000.
+The lender isn’t going to give you a $200,000 loan for a house that’s worth $185,000.

-Condominium or town house
+Condominium or townhouse

 Most lenders have a questionnaire that the condo association can complete to help the lender analyze the project and decide whether it is acceptable collateral for a loan.
-The lender will pay particular attention to these details:
+The lender will pay close attention to these details:

 - Percentage of owner-occupied versus rented units.
-Most lenders want to see 60 percent or more of the complex owner-occupied.
+Most lenders want to see 51 percent or more of the complex owner-occupied.

 - Adequate insurance coverage, including hazard insurance.